 So when I saw Jamie Geller’s recipe for “Chopped Salad à la Russe” in this week’s Passover Foods, I knew this would be the one for the IJN test kitchen.
 It’s not exactly “Shuba”; for one, the recipe includes kale and avocadoes, neither of which are staples of the Russian kitchen.
 Geller’s dressing is also more involved — and tantalizingly so.
 Instead of a simple mayo dressing, she incorporates horseradish, cider vinegar and buttermilk, three of my favorite ingredients.

 “Shuba” is usually served as part of zakuski, the Russian version of mezze or appetizers, and this version would certainly fit the bill.
 Typically, zakuski are accompanied by shots of vodka, which, luckily can be found certified kosher for Passover!

-Jamie Geller’s Chopped Salad a la Russ and Daughters, from IJN Passover Foods
+Jamie Geller’s Chopped Salad a la Russ and Daughters

-3 hard-boiled eggs, peeled and cut into gorgeous wedges
+- 3 hard-boiled eggs, peeled and cut into wedges

-2 ripe but firm avocados, pitted, peeled, and sliced
+- 2 ripe but firm avocados, pitted, peeled and sliced RMJ: Use only one

-1 honey crisp or other firm and sparkly flavored apple, cored and sliced (RMJ: Add the apple only if using a milder smoked fish, like trout.
-It didn’t match well with mackerel for example)
+- 1 honey crisp or other firm and sparkly flavored apple, cored and slice RMJ: Add the apple only if using a milder smoked fish. like trout.
+It didn't match well with mackerel for example